 It's the words — the sales patter — that is the star of the show.

 Design is stage.

-If the ‘design’ fails to deliver that “story ‘selling’ magic”, if the backdrop it affords the words you need people to read (words still sell things, not design) then you’re doing your ‘bottom line’ a disservice.
+If the ‘design’ fails to deliver that “story ‘selling’ magic”, if the backdrop it affords the words you need people to read then you’re doing your ‘bottom line’ a disservice.

 You see, with the design process itself — where design leads someone into a site, engages them in the sales process and carries them all the way to the money shot — a designer not only has to be subtle, they also have to know when to reveal the hand of the salesperson they’re working for.